zakimjz/zakimjz.github.io/pages/courses/datamining/assign6.md

 stochastic gradient ascent in each iteration.
 This results in better performance than using the fixed order.

-Your script should print out the support vectors on the training set (those points that are exact support vectors, with $0 < \alpha < C$ for hinge, and with $\alpha > 0$ for quadratic loss), and the final
+Your script should print out the number of support vectors on the training set (those points that are exact support vectors, with $0 < \alpha < C$ for hinge, and with $\alpha > 0$ for quadratic loss), and the final